stagedtrees/stagedtrees/cran-comments.md

 * Function `subtree.sevt` now works as expected
 * add `@keywords internal` to unexported functions
 * change in options for `README.Rmd` to generate a compatible `README.md`
+* empty line at the end of file LICENSE to avoid `devtools::check()` end of line warning.

 ## Test environments